-Perhaps your parents needs have increased, they need specialist care or they have passed away.
+Perhaps your parents needs have increased, maybe they need specialist or nursing care or maybe they have sadly passed away.
 This can be a very challenging time and you might experience a wide range of feelings.

 If they require additional help and you cannot provide the care they need, you can ask for a new care assessment to help assess their needs again.
 You may be entitled to more help at home, including additional domiciliary care visits or even a live-in carer.
 Either way, these are major changes so do get as much information as you possibly can.